wa1gov/Pistar-SSH-Helper/README.md

 BRED
 GREEN
 BGREEN
+WHITE=DIVCOLOR
+WHITE=TXTCOLOR
+BWHITE

-Choose the color by editing the file and appending "=DEFCOLOR" to the color of choice as in the example above.
+Choose the color by editing the file and appending "=DEFCOLOR", "=DIVCOLOR", or "=TXTCOLOR", to the color of choice as in the example above.

 Run slh to start the program